What kind of services do you offer as a part of sleep training?

 We're desperate for help regarding our baby's sleep, but I really have a lot of trouble letting her cry and find it really upsetting.
 Is there any way around this?

 As parents, you are biologically programed to respond in this way to your crying child – that’s exactly how nature intended it.
 But understand: change can be hard for babies, and there will be some crying.
 How much crying will depend on a few things – how old your baby is, and what you are comfortable with as a parent, for example – and this is why understanding you and your family is an essential part of my practice.
 Let me assure you, I’m not in the business of forcing parents to do anything they are not comfortable with and there is more than one way to approach any sleep concern.

 We've done other sleep training.
 What if this doesn't work either?

-With Babysomnia, not all sleep training is the same, because not all babies and families are the same.
+Not all sleep training is the same, because not all babies and families are the same!
 The sleep training you tried might not have been the right fit for you.
 Maybe it was unrealistically challenging, or it might have enforced a type of parenting on you that you don’t personally subscribe to.
 That’s why Babysomnia is different.

 The parents I see aren’t looking for help because they didn’t read the right books or because they didn’t try hard enough.
 As an expert in this field, let me tell you that sleep is complicated!
 Sometimes (from the depths of a blurry, sleep deprived stupor) all a parent needs is for someone objective and experienced step in, see the big picture and break the challenge up into manageable steps.
 Trying something new is challenging, especially when you are so desperate for some sleep normality.
 I will be right next to you each step of the way.